AndraN20/Libro/README.md

 ## Project Overview

-The Flutter Book Reader App is a cross-platform eBook reading application designed to provide users with a seamless reading experience across multiple devices.
-The application is built with a modern tech stack featuring Flutter for the frontend and FastAPI for the backend, with cloud storage integration for efficient eBook management.
+The Flutter Book Reader App is built with a modern tech stack featuring Flutter for the frontend and FastAPI for the backend, with cloud storage integration for efficient eBook management.

 This document provides a comprehensive overview of the project architecture, technologies used, and key features implemented or planned for implementation.